 Cynical me will not share the results of some such combos.
 But now, fast forward to today – or last week.
 Google has introduced three more ‘enhancements’ (as it does each year right before the retail holiday ad spending season).

-Allows Google to orient spend towards account or campaign based categories – moving from the granular keyword-based approach of days way long gone by – to general, broad based goals.
+Allows Google to orient spending towards account or campaign-based categories – moving from the granular keyword-based approach of days way long gone by – to general, broad-based goals.
 Although this is good because it increases inventory (spend), it does eliminate much of the precision and target ad spend that used to be the appeal of paid search.

 To me, much like ‘Insights’ and other AI built into GA4.
 Machine learning reasons and excuses for why ad performance is faltering.